 b. complex queries, calculation contexts, merged dimensions in Business Objects Reports

-3. Automated migration and validation – DataTerrain’s conversion tool handled the conversion of universes, database objects like tables/joins/measures/dimensions, native functions, and complex formulas based logic embedded in BO reports, calendars/events, security, user privileges, and more.
+3. Automated transition and validation – DataTerrain’s transition tool handled the transition of universes, database objects like tables/joins/measures/dimensions, native functions, and complex formulas based logic embedded in BO reports, calendars/events, security, user privileges, and more.
 The automation tool also ensured that the newly created metadata (Framework Manager) layer was compliant with best practices for Cognos and supported ad-hoc reports and integration with other tools.
 Adhering to strict Quality control guidelines, the DataTerrain tool also performed automated validation of every individual object ported to IBM Cognos.
 This resulted in improved accuracy and saved time.

 The DataTerrain Advantage